michaellzc/michaellin.me/posts/deploy-multiple-apps-in-monorepo-to-heroku/index.md

 app.listen(PORT, () => console.log(`Listening on :${PORT}`))
 ```

-Also, add a new `heroku-postbuild` script to `client/package.json` to let Heroku knows how to build your React app.
+Also, add a new `heroku-postbuild` script to `client/package.json` to let Heroku know how to build your React app.

 ```json
 {